 Determining delivery price

-If a delivery price is not fixed, the two pricing mechanisms are auctions and a centralized pricing algo.
-With the former a customer chooses the proper bid, with the latter – a courier with an appropriate hourly rate.
+If a delivery price is not fixed, the two pricing mechanisms are auctions and a centralized pricing algorithm.
+With the former, a customer chooses the proper bid, with the latter – a courier with an appropriate hourly rate.

 Merchants may have more than one option of a courier.
 The selection is done on the basis of price, speed, and the availability of services such as order tracking.